kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 I do have other skills but having React experience made this the easiest job search I've ever gone through.
 However, this job hunt was also a brutal reminder of how I always need to keep my skill set current.

-There's a sticky note on my desktop listing the skills I need to ramp up on...cloud stuff, Node, etc. I'll have to find time to do just that: I have no other choice.
+There's a sticky note on my desktop listing the skills I need to ramp up on...cloud stuff, Node, etc. I'll have to find time to do that: I have no other choice.

 I was sad to see that interest in CSS hadn't grown much since my last article.
 But both <a href="https://tailwindcss.com/">Tailwind CSS</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties">logical properties</a> are exciting developers, so interest may grow again.

 <h2>Conclusion</h2>
-But finding time to ramp up on front end web dev skills is the only issue right now.
+But finding time to ramp up my skills is the only issue right now.
 And the fact that very few love CSS like I do is a personal position.

 The bottom line: it's absolutely, positively one of the BEST times to look for a front end web developer job.
-Particularly if the person looking knows React.
+Especially if the person that's looking knows React.

-For skilled front developers, looking for a job in 2022 is like picking up gold coins off the street.
+For skilled FE developers, looking for a job in 2022 is like picking up gold coins off the street.
 This may be just a bubble that will pop someday (it probably is), but it's how things are right now.